AlbertoV5/MidiToBom/README.md

 ![Step3](gifs/midi03.gif)

 NOTE: IF YOU ARE MISSING A BPM CHANGE AT THE END, ADD AN EXTRA ONE TO YOUR MIDI/REAPER SESSION.
+The editor currently ignores the last "TimingPoint".

 Beto